MichalMSzczepanski/project14-Java-REST-API-for-managing-programming-snippets/README.md

 ## Technical aspects

-- Java 8
+- Java 8 (javax.servlet-api; jackson-databind; mysql-connector-java)
--- javax.servlet-api
--- jackson-databind
--- mysql-connector-java
 - MySQL

 No framework used in the name of practice.